arendtio/simple-intl/README.md

 `callback` is called as soon as all files have been fetched and loaded.

+- `i18n.setLanguage(locale, data)`: Sets the `locale` as `activeLanuage` and data as the dictionay for the provided locale.
+This method is an alternative to `i18n.loadLanguage` and can be used when the dictionary data should not be loaded from a json file (e.g. in a node.js app).

 - `i18n.activeLanguage([forceShort])`: Returns the currently
 active/loaded Language.
 If `forceShort` is set it only returns the first 2 characters of the active Locale.